-We find people tend to have a lot of questions about audits, and with good reason.
-There's no cut and dry answer as to what your audit is.
+We find people tend to have a lot of questions about environmental audits, and with good reason.
+There's no cut-and-dry answer as to what your audit is.
 Personally, I'm a big proponent of audits, as they can be invaluable to your facility and company.
 They can help get your operation on the right path to environmental compliance, and steer clear of penalties, fines, and violations.
 We cover that more in detail in these articles:

 The Top 5 Things to Know About Environmental Audits